Reading Time: 4 minutes

 Writing may be defined as the physical manifestation of language.
 A process of recording information using a coded system of symbols.
 It is a means by which ideas are transferred from one mind to another through words, phrases and sentences.
 The symbols vary according to the language used.
-Good writing skills allow you to communicate with clarity and ease to a larger audience.
+Good writing skills allow you to communicate clearly and easily to a larger audience.

-Following are some of the reasons why knowing how to write well is important in our daily lives.
+Following are some reasons why knowing how to write well is essential in our daily lives.
 Writing equips you with the communication skills needed to interact effectively in public.
-It is an essential skill in daily life.
-You may encounter the need to write in your personal, academic and professional lives in formal and informal ways.
+It is an essential skill in everyday life.
+It would help if you wrote formally and informally in your personal, academic and professional lives.

 The growth of information technology has vastly increased the scope of writing.
 The availability and affordability of computers have made writing and publishing easier.
 Word processing renders the redrafting, revising and editing process quicker and more sophisticated.
 The internet is a friendly platform for aspiring writers.
 The reach of the web is far and wide, capable of bringing together writers and artists from all over the world.
 Blogging and tweeting are new digital forms of publishing.